altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 # Persistence Query - Overview
-Akka persistence query complements [Persistence](../07-persistence) by:
+_Akka Persistence Query_ complements [Persistence](../07-persistence) by:
 - providing a universal asynchronous stream based query interface
 - that various journal plugins can implement in order to expose their query capabilities.

-The most typical use case of persistence query is implementing the so-called query side
+The most typical use case of persistence query is implementing the so-called **query side**
-- (also known as "read side") in the popular CQRS architecture pattern
+- (also known as "**read side**") in the popular **CQRS** architecture pattern
-- in which the writing side of the application (e.g. implemented using akka persistence)
+- in which the writing side of the application (e.g. implemented using _Akka Persistence_)
-- is completely separated from the "query side".
+- is completely separated from the "**query side**".
-- Akka Persistence Query itself is not directly the query side of an application,
+- _Akka Persistence Query_ itself is not directly the query side of an application,
-- however it can help to migrate data from the write side to the query side database.
+- however it can help to migrate data from the **write side** to the **query side** database.
-- In very simple scenarios Persistence Query may be powerful enough to fulfill the query needs of your app,
+- In very simple scenarios _Persistence Query_ may be powerful enough to fulfill the query needs of your app,
 - however we highly recommend splitting up the write/read sides into separate datastores as the need arises.

 # Dependencies
-Akka persistence query is a separate jar file.
+_Akka Persistence Query_ is a separate jar file.
 Make sure that you have the following dependency in your project:

 ```sbtshell
 "com.typesafe.akka" %% "akka-persistence-query" % "2.5.9"
 ```

 # Design overview
-Akka persistence query is purposely designed to be a very loosely specified API.
+_Akka Persistence Query_ is purposely designed to be a very loosely specified API.
 - This is in order to keep the provided APIs general enough for each journal implementation
 - to be able to expose its best features,
 - e.g. a SQL journal can use complex SQL queries